Text version of this lessonExpand

 Chargeback risk matrix: evidence pack

 This table is the lesson deliverable.
-Do not only fill status; record source, evidence, owner, due date, and stop or go rule.
+Do not only fill status; record source, evidence, owner, due date, and pause/continue rule.

 | Risk node | Evidence or source | Operating decision |